-Mobile Source Health Risk Assessment
+Health Risk Assessment

 Notwithstanding the court rulings, SCAQMD staff recognizes that the Lead Agencies that approve CEQA documents retain the authority to include any additional information they deem relevant to assessing and mitigating the environmental impacts of a project.
-Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.
+Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within a close proximity to sources of air pollution, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.

 When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
-Based on a review of aerial photographs and information in the NOP, SCAQMD staff found that the Proposed Project will be located in proximity to the intersection between Interstate 101 (I-101) and State Route 110 (SR-110).
-Because of the close proximity to the existing freeways, residents at the Proposed Project would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
-Diesel particulate matter emitted from diesel powered engines (such as trucks) has been classified by the state as a toxic air contaminant and a carcinogen.
-Since future residences of the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles), SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA) to disclose the potential health risks to the residents from the emissions coming from vehicles traveling on I-101 and SR-110 on I-215 in the EIR.
+Based on a review of aerial photographs, SCAQMD staff found that the Proposed Project will be located in a close proximity to Interstate 215 (I-215), which are potential sources of air pollution from diesel locomotives.
+Residents at the Proposed Project would be exposed to diesel particulate matter (DPM).
+Diesel particulate matter has been identified as a toxic air contaminant and a carcinogen.
+Since future residences of the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution, SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA) to disclose the potential health risks to the residents.
+This will facilitate the purpose and goal of CEQA on public disclosure and enable decision-makers with meaningful information to make an informed decision on project approval.